 A few years ago, my brother came home from school in tears.
-An A and B student with an intellectual disability who always did his homework, had high expectations of himself, and loved school, his expression of anguish particularly concerned me.
-This was the same kid who got upset when school was cancelled because three feet of snow arrived overnight.
+An A and B student with an intellectual disability who always did his homework had high expectations of himself and loved school, his expression of anguish particularly concerned me.
+This was the same kid who got upset when school was canceled because three feet of snow arrived overnight.

 I pushed a bowl of cereal – his snack of choice – toward him.
 “What’s wrong?”

 “I hate those stupid tests,” was his reply.
 My heart sank.
 I already knew what he was talking about, but I pressed on.
 “What tests?
 What were they like?”

 “I hate them.
 They were so long.
 They said it’s Common Core stuff.
 I didn’t know the answers.
 I’m going to fail.”

 By this point, I was becoming angry—angry that a standardized test could cause my brother, and so many other children, to feel anxious, upset, and inferior.